Telefone (mixtape): Background

 Noname, then performing under the stage name Noname Gypsy, announced to fans in 2012 that her debut project would be titled Telefone.
 Noname first gained attention through her guest feature on the song "Lost" by Chance the Rapper from his second mixtape Acid Rap (2013).
 In July 2013, Hypebeast reported that Noname's debut mixtape Telefone was "due out soon" and Fact reported in August 2013 that the mixtape was "set to drop any day now".
 In January 2014, Noname stated that her first project Telefone would be either an extended play or mixtape, depending on if she could afford to pay for mixing.

 However, 2014 and most of 2015 passed with no new information on Telefone.
 Noname made reference to her fans anxiously awaiting the frequently-delayed project on Mick Jenkins' "Comfortable" from the mixtape The Waters, rapping "Noname on the comeup, Telefone never coming out, what's the hold up? / Where you been at?
 Where the print at?"
 Noname was nicknamed the "Jay Electronica of Chicago" for managing to stay relevant despite only releasing music sporadically.

 On January 17, 2016, Noname released the song "All I Need" onto SoundCloud, featuring Xavier Omär (originally released under his previous stage name SPZRKT).
 On April 4, 2016, Noname shared the song "Freedom Interlude", produced by Saba and Phoelix.
 In June 2016, Noname moved to Los Angeles to finalize Telefone with Saba, Phoelix, and Cam O'bi.
 The group used two Airbnb rentals to house makeshift studios.
 That same month, Noname shared on Twitter that Telefone would be released in late July and feature twelve tracks.

+Noname is scheduled to embark on a North American tour in 2026 in support of the mixtape's tenth anniversary.